-With the length function you can have a value calculated. expression is formed from memory references and arithmetic operators.
+With the length function you can have a value calculated, see AID Core manual. expression is formed from memory references and arithmetic operators.

 '''

 %DISPLAY %L=(AFIELD)

 '''

 If AFIELD is of type 'integer', its contents will be output.
 Otherwise AID issues an error message.